-Traditionally, TD(0) (henceforth TD) and FQI are often viewed as taking a different number of updates towards target value functions: TD makes one, FQI makes an infinite number, and Partial Fitted Q-Iteration (PFQI) performs a finite number, e.g., the use of a target network in Deep Q-networks\citep{mnih2015human} in the OPE setting.
-Previously, \citep{fellows2023target} showed that under certain conditions that make FQI converge, PFQI can be stabilized by increasing number of updates towards the target value functions.
-But what is relationship between the convergence conditions of these algorithms?
-Does the convergence of TD imply the convergence of FQI?
-Do more updates made under each target value function stabilize the algorithm, or the opposite?
-What is the mathematical nature of the infrequently updated target value function structure, etc?
-Many open questions remain.
-However, from the above traditional view we cannot answer these questions, and the intuition it convey might also point to wrong direction.
+Traditionally, TD and FQI are viewed as differing in the number of updates toward a target value function: TD makes one update, FQI makes an infinite number, and Partial Fitted Q-Iteration (PFQI) performs a finite number, similar to target networks in Deep Q-Networks (DQN) \citep{mnih2015human}. \citet{fellows2023target} showed that under certain conditions that make FQI converge, PFQI can be stabilized by increasing the number of updates towards the target.
+The traditional perspective fails to fully capture the convergence connections between these algorithms and may lead to incorrect conclusions.
+For example, one might erroneously conclude that TD convergence necessarily implies FQI convergence.

-Focusing on policy evaluation rather than control and without assuming on-policy sampling, this work provides a unifying perspective under linear function approximation.
-It reveals the fundamental convergence conditions of these algorithms and comprehensively addresses these questions.